Spring til indhold

 Why you have to pay insurance excess

-Without excess, insurers would need to increase premiums to cover every small incident.
+Without excess, insurers would need to price premiums significantly higher to cover every small incident.
+Excess is, in that sense, one of the mechanisms that makes affordable car insurance possible.

 Types of car insurance excess